chaos-polymtl/lethe/CONTRIBUTING.md

 - Before making a pull request, the branch should be rebased on master to ensure a linear history and to make merging as easy as possible.
 It is the responsibility of the branch owner to ensure that the pull request goes as smoothly as possible.
-Pushing to Github after a rebase requires a force push.
+Pushing to GitHub after a rebase requires a force push.
 You can accomplish this by using `git push --force-with-lease`
 - All functions should be documented in the `.h`.
 All functions should contain a `@brief` that describes the function and a `@param` for each argument.